bartificer/programming-by-stealth/docs/pbs98.md

 }
 ```

 Notice that I chose to order my arguments symbol, then singular name, then plural name.
-The defaults for the symbol and singular name are very much by-the-book, but the default fo the plural name is a little more clever — it defaults to the singular name with an `'s'` appended.
+The defaults for the symbol and singular name are very much by-the-book, but the default for the plural name is a little more clever — it defaults to the singular name with an `'s'` appended.

-Also note that constructors should avoid duplicating validation code needlessly — instead, they should leverage the class's setters which should already be doing all the needed validation.
+Also note that constructors should avoid duplicating validation code needlessly.
+Instead, they should leverage the class's setters which should already be doing all the needed validation.
 Finally, notice that I like to leave comments to my future self reminding me that calls to the setters could throw errors.

 We can now see this constructor in action on the JavaScript console: